What Is So Great about Espresso?

 The quality of the shot is determined by a perfect combination of great coffee beans, a good espresso machine, and a skillful barista.
 The Italians call this the three M’s golden espresso rule.
 Miss one of the M’s and the espresso is only average.
 The three M’s are Miscela, Macchina and Mano.
 Miscela means the blend, Macchina means the espresso machine, and Mano means hand and refers to the barista’s skills.

-The two subjective barriers to getting espresso are the serving size and the concentration.
-It's hard to get used to a drink that is a few times smaller than your regular cup.
+The two subjective barriers to understanding espresso are the serving size and the concentration.
+It’s hard to get used to a drink that is a few times smaller than your regular cup.
 Because is so tiny, it packs a lot of flavor in a tiny cup.
-You drink a filter coffee, but you savor an espresso.
+You drink a filter coffee, but an espresso, you savor.

 The message here is to give it a few tries, it might grow on you, unless the three M’s are what your shot lacks.
 If espresso is not well prepared, the bad flavors from tannins are going to be amplified since it’s such a concentrated coffee.